PBLab/neural_collision_detection/docs/ongoing.rst

 * I created a mock fig2 file ("fig2mock.svg") that describes the way we want to see figure 2 in the article.
-It's slightly different than the current one, although it uses mostly the same data.
+It's slightly different than the current one, although it uses mostly the same data.@

 * The script ``for_article/fig1/find_collisions_distribution.py`` generates
   an image of the toy neuron with the probability of collisions overlayed